We talked all about breakfast in this last post found here – let’s move on to lunch!

 Tuna salad was my nemesis growing up, but I’ve made it into something we love now.
-Here I’m serving it on Belgian endive leaves topped with avocado and tomatoes, but this also goes well on salad, properly prepared sourdough bread, or with Simple Mills crackers.
+Here I’m serving it on Belgian endive leaves topped with avocado and tomatoes, but this also goes well mixed with greens as a salad, on properly prepared sourdough bread, or with Simple Mills crackers.
 Here is the recipe:

 2 cans wild caught tuna from Aldi

 1/4 cup sour cream or mayo (we make this one with sour cream because of Philomena’s egg allergy)

 1/2 of a lime or a 1/4 of a lemon, squeezed

 3 tablespoons chopped chives, green onion, or cilantro (use what is on hand!)

 Garlic powder, onion powder, salt, bagel seasoning, and pepper to taste, I use about a teaspoon each.